wokwi/wokwi-docs/docs/parts/wokwi-lcd1602.md

 ### User defined characters

-You can define custom characters using the [createChar](https://www.arduino.cc/en/Reference/LiquidCrystalCreateChar) method of the LiquidCrsytal (or LiquidCrystal_I2C) library.
+You can define custom characters using the [createChar](https://www.arduino.cc/en/Reference/LiquidCrystalCreateChar) method of the LiquidCrystal (or LiquidCrystal_I2C) library.
 The custom characters are the first 8 characters in the font, with indexes from 0 to 7.
 You can print them to the LCD display using the `write()` method, or using C string escape sequence, such as `"\x07"`.

 The following code example defines a heart shaped character, stores it at index 3, and then uses it to display the text "I (heart) Arduino":